By: Team-F13-2 Since: Sep 2019 Licence: MIT

 |

-We decided to go with alternative 1 and utilize StyleSheet
+We decided to go with alternative 1 and utilize StyleSheet instead of creating a class that automates the theme change.

 This greatly improve the customization between themes and much easier to implement.
 THe greater customization option